rhexa/dockerExercise21-8-1/README.md

 ## Working with Dockerfile
 Docker file is a docker config file to define and build a custom image.
+The dafault name is Dockerfile and located in the project root directory

 ### Specifying the base image
 In this example we are using node JS image [Node JS image](https://hub.docker.com/_/node)